Jocelyn Sonquit-Sorrilla: 2025 PFCS-Bihis-Maala Basics Achievement Award for Service to the Chemistry Profession

 Guidelines for Nomination

-The following are excluded from the nominations: members of the PFCS board, members of the PFCS Awards Committee and the members of the National Organizing Committee and the Steering Committee for the 38th Philippine Chemistry Congress (PCC).
+The following are excluded from the nominations: members of the PFCS board, elected officers of any of the PFCS Member organizations; members of the PFCS Awards Committee, and the members of the National Organizing Committee and the Steering Committee for the 39th Philippine Chemistry Congress (PCC).

 The nomination will be evaluated by the PFCS Awards Committee which may consult experts as needed.